 Hi, I’m Amy Palanjian!
-I’m a mama to two girls and I work as a writer, editor, and recipe developer for magazines, books, and websites.
-We live near Des Moines.
-I run this site because feeding toddlers is a huge challenge and it can be so (SO!) stressful—and I love to offer reassurance, encouragement, easy recipes, and tips that make feeding toddlers feel more manageable.
+I’m a mama to two girls and a baby boy and I work as a writer, editor, and recipe developer for magazines, books, and websites.
+Feeding toddlers is a huge challenge and it can be so (SO!) stressful.
+But I love to offer reassurance, encouragement, easy recipes, and tips that make feeding toddlers feel more manageable.

 Here’s more about how I approach feeding my family—and develop the recipes and advice you’ll see here on Yummy Toddler Food.

 I stock my pantry, fridge, and freezer with whole foods as much as possible.

 Most of the time, I cook with whole ingredients at home.
 That means I am more likely to buy, say, old-fashioned rolled oats than packets of oatmeal.
 Stocking my pantry with basic ingredients including whole grains, dried beans, and a wide range of flours allows me to stick to my monthly grocery budget and it gives me greater control over what we eat—I can add spices, fats, and flavorings according to the preferences of my family.

 I opt for whole or low-fat dairy products because I prefer the flavor and think they perform better in most recipes, especially toddler food, than fat-free versions.
 (My love of full fat plain yogurt knows no bounds!)

 And I find it fun to make homemade versions of items you’d usually buy in the store, so you will find recipes for staples including bread, hummus, and sometimes even cheese—but that doesn’t mean I don’t also value the convenience of store-bought versions.
 I certainly don’t have time to scratch-bake crackers everyday and I don’t expect you to either!